Glossary of literary terms

 Realism and Naturalism Sometimes these terms are used interchangeably to refer to narratives that try to evoke the sense that what is being conveyed is a direct transcription of actual events.
 Historically, the terms have different origins; realism is any fiction that presents everyday characters in their usual settings, whereas naturalism was a more philosophical kind of fiction that presented characters as solely the products of their biological inheritance and social circumstances.
 Since there aren’t in English many novels that follow naturalistic presuppositions, realism is the more useful term.

-Resolution A term for the ways in which a plot is sorted out, usually at the close of a book.
 Retrospective Narration A form of narrative (usually in the first person) that makes use of the past, often to allow the narrator to reflect what has happened and to discern the differences between past and present.

 Rhyme The identity in two or more words of the final vowel and any consonants that follow it.
 When the rhyming words are monosyllabic, the rhyme is said to be masculine, as in ‘bold’ and ‘old’, and when they are polysyllabic, they are said to be feminine, as in ‘ending’ and ‘bending’.
 (You will also note that in the feminine rhymes the last syllable is unstressed.)